Lewd Acts Involving Children Defense Lawyers in Los Angeles

 - The potential loss of a professional license, such as a license to practice law or medicine.

-Being accused of a crime against children is one of the most serious charges you can face.
+Being accused of a crime against children in Los Angeles is one of the most serious charges you can face.
 While the general public may view an accusation as identical to a guilty verdict, our experienced legal professionals understand that false accusations, mistaken identity, and misunderstandings are common.

 Werksman Jackson & Quinn LLP has a proven track record of protecting clients from allegations like these.
 Mark Werksman defended a 29-year-old client who was falsely accused of molesting two neighborhood children and charged with felony child molestation, with a significant prison sentence awaiting him if found guilty.
 At the preliminary hearing, Mark was able to successfully get all charges dismissed.
 Mark Werksman also defended an El Monte schoolteacher falsely accused of molesting a sixth-grade student, who was facing significant jail time and a lifetime of registering as a sex offender.
 After a week-long trial, the jury found Mark's client not guilty after a 15-minute deliberation.